rudderlabs/rudderstack-docs/destinations/appcues.md

 rudderanalytics.page("homepage");
 ```

+{% hint style="info" %}
 The above call is directly passed on to Appcues via its `Appcues.page()` call.
+{% endhint %}

 Any additional properties passed to the `page` call are also passed on to Appcues.

 Appcues will check to see if a user qualifies for an experience every time the page changes.
-When you first call page using rudderanalytics, Appcues checks if there are any current flows for the user and loads them if necessary.
+When you first make the `page` call using `rudderanalytics`, Appcues checks if there are any current flows for the user and loads them if necessary.

 ## FAQs